ragusa87/TelegramZalixBot-Lambda/readme.md

 As we want to handle multiple bot instances with the same deployment, we have to configure the lambda context to receive the "Telegram API Key" as a token from the URL.

+You can choose two methods, manualy or by importing a configuration file.

+#### Import a configuration file (untested)
+You can open the file `ZalixBot-production-apigateway-sample.yaml` and import it into AWS as an "OpenAPI 3 + Gateway Extension" file.
+Be sure to replace the following tokens before the importation:
+ * CUSTOM_BOT_URL
+ * CUSTOM_LAMBDA_ARN

+#### Manualy
+You can do all this manualy with the following steps:

 1. Create a new AWS API Gateway named *ZalixBot*
 2. On the API, create a new resource `/{token}`
 3. Create a new POST method for the resource and set your lambda function.